fanf2/draft-dprive-aadot/draft.md

 domain name label, which is enough space to pack an authenticator (such as a cryptographic hash of a certificate) into the hostname.

-This trick would be compatible with the existing DNS and EPP, and it avoids adding delays.
+This trick would be compatible with the existing DNS and delegation management systems, and it avoids adding delays.
 But there are problems.

 This idea would involve specifying a label format with roughly the same functionality as a TLSA record.